AlexWinitzky/dps-react-assessment/notes.md

 Saturday 9:50pm

 Spent about 6 hours making all sorts of attempts to get Beers.js to work.
 Axios call succesfully brings in the data, but the map function errors out and app breaks.
 I think that I still have an object rather than an array but I can't figure out why, I've set initial state: state = { beers: [] }, under the promise I've assigned const beers = res.data, then this.setState = ({ beers }).
 Nevertheless when I call this.state.beers.map in my render, the error says either "beers" is undefined or map is not a function.
 I now have an unquenchable desire to kill, so, thanks Devpoint, churning out homicidal maniacs.

+Sunday 11am

+Thousands of iterations later and as many google and stackoverflow queries, I have the same error.
+I can see the data in my Dev tools in the class component, I can see that by the time it reaches my render function the array is empty, despite setting state.
+Map...Is...Not...A...Function.